hyunjiLeeTech/hyunjiLeeTech.github.io/_posts/2020-02-09-lab3-bouncing-graph-moving.md

 ---

 ### Introduction
 In this post, I will show how can I write a code to draw and move graphic (in this posting, it is a ball.
 You can change the shape by changing the subroutine ball's dcb).
 This is the previous step of the lab 3 (the instruction of Lab 3 is written below).
-You can understand more about this posting if you read my previous posting Lab 3: Bouncing Graphic (Part 1 - Calculate Pointer) before you read it.
+You can understand more about this posting if you read my previous posting [Lab 3: Bouncing Graphic (Part 1 - Calculate Pointer)][lab3-Bouncing graphic part1] before you read it.
 The improvement part of this posting is related to the previous posting.

 ### Lab 3 Instruction
 The option my group chooses is the bouncing graphic.
 The instructions for this option are the following: